 Central Seminary does not participate in the Federal Direct Stafford Student Loan program, therefore federal loans are not available to students.
+The seminary does not participate in any state financial aid programs.
 The seminary does have options for private loans available for students.
 Contact the Business Office for more information on the private loan options.
 Students seeking deferment of previous educational loans may not be eligible for an in-school deferment.
 Students should discuss all deferment and forbearance options with their lenders.